-The Austin, TX indie-rock trio The Western Front's new single The Osage comes from their upcoming EP, Thanks For Having Me.
+The Austin, TX indie-rock trio The Western Front's new single Louise’s Porch comes from the EP, Thanks For Having Me.

-The Western Front is the musical project of the Iowa-raised multi-instrumentalist brothers David Earl, Mitch and Drew Fischels.
+The Western Front is the musical project of brothers Drew and Mitch Fischels and childhood friend, David Earl.
 The trio writes, records, and produces music out of their home studio.
+It is a 100% DIY operation.

 In 2008, they released The Balkanization of Epistemology from their home studio in Iowa City, Iowa.